shriphani/trec/README.md

 Implementation of that naive TFIDF based model from last year in [tdf_iwf.cpp](tdf_iwf.cpp).

 Guoqing: I think we were trying to do the TWF.IRF model first?
 TWF of a node at an upper level is just the sum of the TWF.IDFs of its children.
+If the TDF.IWF is not what I understand TWF.IRF above, I can do the TWF.IRF part.

 To run: